 Road Reclamation

-Asphalt Reclamation, also known as Road Reclamation and Full Depth Reclamation (FDR), is a cost-effective method of pavement rehabilitation.
-During FDR the full thickness of the asphalt surface and a portion of the underlying base is uniformly pulverized and graded to serve as the base for a new road.
+Asphalt reclamation, also known as road reclamation or full depth reclamation, is a cost-effective method of pavement rehabilitation.
+The full thickness of the asphalt surface and a portion of the underlying base is uniformly pulverized and graded to serve as the base for a new road.
 Additives such as cement or asphalt emulsion are often incorporated to increase strength.
 The result is a homogenous layer with improved structural capacity.

 What are the Benefits of Road Reclamation?

-Reclamation saves time - As noted above, transporting material to a landfill, and then replacing it with new material is costly, but it is also extremely time-consuming.
-Since Reclamation reuses the materials, it increases efficiency.
+Reclamation saves time.
+Transporting material to a landfill then replacing it with new material is not only costly, but it is also time-consuming and wasteful.

 Media Gallery